 Your goal should also be realistic and measurable.
 Some of these will be easier to measure than others.
 If you select sales, you could measure lift by looking at how much revenue or the average order value has increased.
 However, measuring awareness might be a little more difficult.
 All your advertising efforts should contribute to your goals.

 Understanding incremental lift requires a strict scientific method approach to determine direct cause and effect.
 The scientific method follows five main steps: Observe, hypothesize, test, implement and repeat.

 - Observe a desired outcome.

 - Hypothesize the impact a stimulus will make.

-- Test two randomly selected samples, both with and in the absence of the stimulus and then confirm or deny the hypothesis.
+- Test two randomly selected samples — one with the stimulus and the other without — then confirm or deny the hypothesis.

-- Implement the results into strategic, budgetary or optimization decisions.
+- Implement the results into strategic, budget or optimization decisions.

 - Repeat since the quest for better results never ends.

 Following each step will help you measure incremental lift accurately and repeat your results.